owen-hwlee/taiwan-cycling-2024/README.md

 This project aims to write a simple blog on my cycling trip around Taiwan in June 2024.

+The website is currently Work-In-Progress, and will be updated from time to time.
+This unfinished repository is public because I would like to serve the website on GitHub Pages, and setting up the CI-CD workflow first with some starter code allows me to understand what type of code I can and cannot write to create a static site with the modern web framework Svelte.

+## Purpose

+This project serves several purposes:

+- Documenting my 2-week journey cycling 1100+ km around the entire island of Taiwan
+- Familiarizing myself with Svelte, one of the most enjoyed modern web frameworks
+- Enhancing my portfolio
+- Experimenting with technologies that are new to me

+## Technology Stack

+- SvelteKit
+- CSS
+- TypeScript
+- GitHub Actions CI-CD
+- GitHub Pages

+## Svelte Docs

 Auto-generated info about the tech stack I used (aka Svelte) are shown below:

 ## create-svelte